arees88/ML_Azure_P2_Operationalizing_ML/README.md

 Next, we will enable Application Insight to review important information about the service when consuming the model.
 And finally, we will create, publish, and interact with a pipeline.

-Please note, I am using the lab provided by Udacity and hence the authentication has already been performed on my behalf as I am not authorized to create a security principal.

 Once all the steps are completed, a short screencast will be created to document all the steps performed.

 ![image](https://user-images.githubusercontent.com/60096624/112736915-53bc4300-8f4e-11eb-8637-06e2bb16b920.png)